Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Numerical Simulations

 To better evaluate the performance differences among models, we present the generative fidelity values for each model in Table.\,\ref{tab: pure state}.
 The fidelity of QuGAN diminishes as the number of qubits increases, starting from 0.999$\pm$5e-5 at $N=1$ to 0.971$\pm$1e-1 at $N=8$.
 It is worth noting that its fidelity drops below 0.99 for $N \ge 6$, indicating a decline in performance as the quantum system size increases.
 The fidelity of QuGAN from $N=1$ to $5$ remains above 0.99, showing a downward trend for larger systems, although these values are consistently lower than those achieved by our proposed method.
 EQ-GAN achieves the best initial result, producing fidelities of 1 at $N=1$.
 However, as the number of qubits increases, EQ-GAN shows the lowest average fidelity among the four models, along with the highest variance.
 QGDM exhibits stable fidelity, with an average of 0.999 at $N=1, 2$, and $3$, and 0.996$\pm$8e-3 at $N=4$.
-Importantly, EQ-GAN consistently demonstrates high fidelity across all numbers of qubits, even achieving 0.99 at $N=8$.
-This underscores the superior robustness and accuracy of RQGDM in pure state generation, highlighting the effectiveness and scalability of our proposed models.
+Importantly, RQGDM consistently demonstrates high fidelity across all tested numbers of qubits, even achieving 0.99 at $N=8$.
+This indicates stable high-fidelity pure-state generation on the tested range.